sahilnaphade/FlexPushdownDB-exp/README.md

 #### To set up the system in an EC2 cluster:

-1. Create a cluster of EC2 nodes.
+1. Create a cluster of EC2 nodes, within which one is the coordinator, the others are executors.
+The coordinator is not necessarily as powerful as the executor.
-2. Put public IP of each node into `resources/config/cluster_ips`.
+2. Log in the coordinator.
+Put public IP of all nodes (including the coordinator) into `resources/config/cluster_ips`.
 Each line is one IP.
 3. Set up the system `./resources/script/setup.sh`.
 If all required dependencies are already installed, the system can also be set up by `./resources/script/build.sh`, `./resources/script/deploy.sh`.

 #### Configurable parameters in `resources/script/util.sh` used when setting up the system: